CPPM Procedure Chapter E: Special Types of Disbursements

 Cardholders are responsible to claim reimbursement for expenses on a timely and systematic basis to avoid late payment fees.
 The ministry has the responsibility to process travel claims promptly.
 If due to no fault of their own, cardholders are not reimbursed in time to avoid the late fees, the expense authority may authorize reimbursement of the late fees.

-Payments must be received by the Bank of Montreal by the due date and can be made:
+Payments must be received by BMO by the due date and can be made:

 - by automated teller machine